 Perhaps you’d be willing to buy some advertising there?
 Maybe you are or would be willing to become a customer?
 Can you provide a testimonial about their business?

 Sometimes a little out-of-the-box thinking can uncover a win-win opportunity.
 For example, you might find a technical glitch on the host’s website that you know how to fix.
 Or can you put them in touch with someone who might be interested in writing about their business?

 One technique we sometimes use at CanIRank is to introduce ourselves as SEO experts and offer some free help optimizing their page in exchange for adding our client.
 This is a win-win-win for all sides.
 Our client wins with a new link.
 The resource page host gets more traffic to their page.
 And finally, the link to our client’s site becomes even more valuable after the additional traffic and rankings boost to the host’s resource page.

 Finally, when you make your pitch, try to touch on what you’re offering before you even bring up getting your link added to the host’s Resource Page.
 Once you have a conversation going, you’re much more likely to receive a positive response to your request for help.

-If you’re still struggling to get traffic to your new blog posts, implement these six strategies every time you publish.
+If you’re still struggling to get traffic to your new blog posts, implement these six link building strategies every time you publish.
 Time and again, these are ones that have been proven to work.
 If you are having problems with how to write effective blog articles, check out our guide on writing blogs for SEO.